AlyShmahell/eduboard/AlyShmahell-BCompSci-UnivAQ/NavibusMercatoriis/README.md

 # NavibusMercatoriis
-A Database for a Mercantile Shipping Company, designed with MySQL Workbench, implemented in SQLPL.
+a database for a mercantile shipping company, designed with MySQL Workbench, implemented in SQLPL.

 ## Installation & Usage
 ```sh